tom-draper/api-analytics/README.md

 pip install api-analytics
 ```

-Store your API key as `ANALYTICS_API_KEY` in `settings.py` and add the Analytics middleware to the top of your middleware stack.
+Assign your API key to `ANALYTICS_API_KEY` in `settings.py` and add the Analytics middleware to the top of your middleware stack.

 ```py
 ANALYTICS_API_KEY = <api_key>